microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 ### Step 4 - design the revenue model

-Design a revenue model based on the outcome of the steps above.
+In this step you design a revenue model based on the output from the previous steps.
+The objective is to define a set of tiers in your revenue model that will support an API consumer as they move through the lifecycle.
 This is achieved by working across two dimensions:

-- **Quality of service** - this can be controlled by setting caps and rate limits.
+- **Quality of service** - this can be controlled by setting caps on usage of the API and rate limits which throttle the usage.
-- **Price**.
+- **Price** - defining the unit price that will be paid for each API call.

-The objective is to maximise the lifetime value (LTV) that you generate from each customer by designing a revenue model that supports your customer at each stage of the customer journey.
+The objective is to maximise the lifetime value (LTV) that you generate from each customer by designing a revenue model that supports your customer at each stage of the customer journey:

-- Make it as easy as possible for your customers to scale and grow, by making it attractive to move up to the next tier in the revenue model.
+- Make it as easy as possible for your customers to scale up by making it attractive to move up to the next tier in the revenue model.
 For example, by rewarding customers who purchase a higher volume of API calls with a lower unit price.
 - Keep the revenue model as simple as possible by balancing the need to provide choice with the risk of overwhelming customers with a confusing array of options.
 Keep the number of dimensions used to differentiate across the revenue model tiers as few as possible.
 - Be transparent by providing clear documentation about the different options and giving your customers tools to help choose the revenue model that best suits their needs.

-Identify the range of pricing models that will be required.
+First, identify the range of pricing models that will be required.
 A pricing model describes a specific set of rules that the API Provider can use to turn consumption by the the API Consumer into revenue.

-For example, to support the seven customer lifecycle stages in the example above, we could leverage six different pricing models:
+For example, to support the seven customer lifecycle stages in the example above, we could define six different pricing models:

 - `Free` - enables the API Consumer to trial the API in an obligation and cost free way, to determine whether it fulfils a use case.
 This removes all barriers to entry.
 - `Freemium` - allows the API Consumer to use the API for free, but to transition into a paid for service as demand increases.